 Scott is a Chartered Quantity Surveyor and experienced in risk profiling around budgeting, cash flow, development and maintenance work.
 His current role as Commercial Director at Candleston Homes includes establishing a ‘homes for sale’ business, brand building and strategic development.

-Janet Beauchamp (BA Hons, Dip TRP, MCD, MRTPI) is a chartered town planner who has worked in practice in policy, community planning, regeneration projects and urban design roles for more than 25 years.
+Janet is a chartered town planner who has worked in practice in policy, community planning, large regeneration projects and master planning new developments.

 Janet passionately believes that provision of good quality affordable housing is a key factor for a successful and happy life and is keen to use her skills and experience on the board to help CCHA to continue to make this happen.

-Vinita has worked in senior executive roles in the public and not for profit sectors.
-She is an independent consultant offering strategic policy support, with particular interest in economic development, transport and consumer issues.
+Vinita has worked in a number of senior executive roles in the public and not for profit sectors.
+Currently Executive Director of a Local Enterprise Partnership in SW England, Vinita has run her independent consultancy offering strategic policy support, with particular interest in economic development, transport and consumer issues since 2013.
 Vinita holds non-executive roles as a director of TravelWatch SouthWest, a small community interest company promoting the interests of transport users and as an independent board member of Bath Spa University where she sits on the Infrastructure and Finance Committees.

 Fadhili is the Founder and Director of Sub-Sahara Advisory Panel and Watch-Africa Cymru: Wales’ African Film Festival.
 With a background in Social Sciences and Human Rights, Fadhili has also worked for the UN tribunal for Rwanda (UNICTR) before relocating to Cardiff in 2013 to become the Director for the Sub-Sahara Advisory Panel (SSAP), a network of African communities in Wales working in international development.